 Comfort: From the leather reclining seating to the first class car, Amtrak allows travelers to ride in style and comfort.
 Even the coach seats are better than airplane seats.
 You also get the chance to walk around the train and "stretch your legs" during long train rides.
 If you fall asleep during the train ride, there is no need to panic.
 Open the Google Maps App on your phone to find out exactly where you are.

 Free Wifi: If you like browsing the Internet while traveling, Amtrak provides free Wi-Fi.
 Also, each seat is equipped with two outlets, so you can conveniently charge your phone or laptop.
 You will also find a fold-down tray and individual reading light above your seat.

 Luggage: Amtrak does not have a checked bag service on Northeast Regional trains.
 You can put your smaller carry-on luggage in the overhead shelf.
 If you are traveling with large suitcases, there is space at the end of each train car (near the accessible seating) for a few bags.
 Unlike airports, no one will be checking how much your bag weights or how many bags you are carrying.

 Security: There are differences in what you can pack in your luggage bags if you travel by train.
-There are still prohibited items on Amtrak, but many of the TSA's passenger screening policies and restrictions don't apply.
+There are still prohibited items on Amtrak, but most of the TSA's passenger screening policies and restrictions don't apply.